Searching great energy plans for you

 The reference price is set by a government regulator to give you a benchmark in order to compare prices and offers between different energy providers.
 Each year, the regulator updates the reference price based on their assessment of a reasonable price for electricity based on retail and energy market costs.

-Each individual retailer has different costs and will individually set their prices for market offers at rates that may be below or above the reference price.
+Each individual retailer will individually set their prices for market offers at rates that may be below or above the reference price, in compliance with all applicable laws and regulations.

 We encourage you to get in touch and we’d be happy to do a bill comparison for you.